Design system guide

 Example documentation

-• Keep it centralized - make updates dynamic without creating too many versions that need to be passed around
+• Centralized - updates are dynamic without creating too many versions that need to be passed around

-• Make it easy to maintain - develop a workflow for other designers, developers, and organizers to make updates to
+• Easy to maintain - designers, developers, and organizers can make updates

 This guide has been put together by the Blocks Edit team.
-While a design system doc works as a reference point for your organization to use, Blocks Edit is a visual editor for your components.
-So your team can build emails on their own while following your design system's guidelines.
+Having a design system of reusable components for your organization to use, Blocks Edit makes your components visually editable.
+So anyone on your team can build emails and landing pages on their own while ensuring they are following brand guidelines throughout the process.

 Share this guide